TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 .. _read-flexforms-ts:

-How to Access FlexForms From TypoScript
+How to Access Flexforms From TypoScript
 ---------------------------------------

 .. versionadded:: 8.4
-   It is now possible to read FlexForm properties from TypoScript, see :doc:`t3core:Changelog/8.4/Feature-17309-AccessFlexformValueViaTS`.
+   It is now possible to read Flexform properties from TypoScript, see :doc:`t3core:Changelog/8.4/Feature-17309-AccessFlexformValueViaTS`.